Will Tesla (NASDAQ:TSLA) go out of business in 2025? It is a question that is often pondered by investors and Tesla’s vehicle owners.

 ---|---|

-The table above compares Tesla’s combined cash and short-term deposits with the total current liabilities for the fiscal year 3Q 2023.
+The table above compares Tesla’s combined cash and short-term investments with the total current liabilities for the fiscal year 3Q 2024.

-On the other hand, Tesla’s total short-term commitments totaled US$26.6 billion, slightly larger than the combined cash and short-term deposits.
+As of 3Q 2024, Tesla’s cash and cash equivalents together with short-term deposits totaled US$ 33.6 billion.
+On the other hand, Tesla’s total short-term commitments totaled US$ 30.6 billion, which was slightly smaller than the combined cash and short-term investments.

-Therefore, Tesla’s cash and short-term deposits alone is not sufficient to meet its short-term commitments that come due before Sept 30, 2024.
+Therefore, Tesla’s cash and short-term investments alone are sufficient to meet the total short-term commitments that come due before Sept 30, 2025.

 Tesla’s current assets